friends-with-benefits/codeofconduct/code.md

 ### **Scope**

-This Code of Conduct applies to all spaces managed by or related to an individual&#39;s status as a member of Friends With Benefits.
-This includes (but is not limited to) the Discord server itself, IRL FWB meet-ups and events, Metaverse spaces, and collaborative platforms utilized for FWB projects like Miro, Notion, Figma, and Google Docs.
+This Code of Conduct applies to all spaces managed by or related to an individual&#39;s status as a member of Bankless DAO.
+This includes (but is not limited to) the Discord server itself, IRL bDAO meet-ups and events, Metaverse spaces, and collaborative platforms utilized for bDAO projects like Miro, Notion, Figma, and Google Docs.
 Violations of this code outside of these spaces may also affect a person&#39;s ability to participate within them.

-The FWB Code of Conduct applies equally to all members of the community, including staff.
+The bDAO Code of Conduct applies equally to all members of the community, including staff.

 ### **Reporting An Issue**